 In order to establish a basis for evaluating investment results, the Authority uses four nationally recognized fixed income security performance benchmarks to evaluate return on investments.
-The ICE/BAML 1-3-year Treasury Index and the ICE/BAML 1-3 year AAA-A U.S. Corporate and Government Index benchmarks are used for OCTA's short-term portfolios, the ICE/BAML 1-5 year Treasury Index and the ICE/BAML 1-5 year AAA-A U.S. Corporate and Government Index benchmarks are used for OCTA's short-term portfolios, the ICE/BAML 1-5 year Treasury Index and the ICE/BAML 1-5 year AAA-A U.S. Corporate and Government Index benchmarks are used for the extended fund, while a customized performance benchmark may be used for the bond proceeds portfolios.
+The ICE/BAML 1-3-year Treasury Index and the ICE/BAML 1-3 year AAA-A U.S. Corporate and Government Index benchmarks are used for OCTA's short-term portfolios, the ICE/BAML 1-5 year Treasury Index and the ICE/BAML 1-5 year AAA-A U.S. Corporate Index benchmarks are used for the extended fund, while a customized performance benchmark may be used for the bond proceeds portfolios.

-10. PERMITTED INVESTMENTS
+10. BOND PROCEEDS INVESTMENTS